SantanderMetGroup/bctool/README.md

  * Units transformation
  * Management of alternative sources for mandatory input initial conditions

-This is **NOT** a user tool.
-It is designed to run by the data, on a machine with local access to model data following the ESGF DRS (i.e. typically, an ESGF node).
+This is **NOT** a general user tool.
+It’s main design concept to run by co-located with the actual data on an server with filesystem mounted in the same host and following the ESGF DRS (i.e. typically, an ESGF node)

 Usage
 -----